xiix0/scam/README.md

-Don't you feel more like you do now than you did when you came in?
+Don't you wish you had more energy... or less ambition?